USCbiostats/annoq-site/docs/_docs/services/api.md

 ## Software packages for programmatic access
+The following software packages are built using the API.
+These libraries can be included in workflows to retrieve information from AnnoQ.
 1. A [R package (AnnoQR)](https://github.com/USCbiostats/AnnoQR) with [tutorial]({{site.baseurl}}/docs/tutorials/r-package) can be used to access the API
 2. A [python package (annoq-py)](https://github.com/USCbiostats/annoq-py) with [tutorial]({{site.baseurl}}/docs/tutorials/annoq-py) also has methods to access the API